Dr. Johnson discusses what causes cellulite and the treatments that may reduce it.

 Cellulite is typically defined as the orange peel or mattress-like appearance of the skin in areas such as the upper thigh.
 It is characterized by dimples and bulging.
 The dimples tend to be round or oval.

 Not all patients who have cellulite follow this pattern.
 Some people have lines or waves of irregular skin without any true dimples.
 This is more common on the front and back of the thighs than on the buttocks or elsewhere.
 This line pattern we refer to as linear cellulite.
 Linear cellulite often has a significant loose skin component.
 Therefore, we often want to use skin tightening technology with linear cellulite.

-Skin tightening is often the only treatment necessary in women with predominantly linear cellulite.
+Skin Tightening is often the only treatment or procedure necessary in women with predominantly linear cellulite.
 These treatments are directed at tightening the skin and do not address the fat bulging and contracted pillars of classic cellulite.

 How do you evaluate my cellulite?

 For many years cellulite has been evaluated using a scoring system.
 The scoring system rates cellulite in this manner:

 - GRADE 1: There is no cellulite when standing, however, when you pinch the skin on the thighs, you will see the appearance of orange peel or mattress appearance of the skin.
 This is also a desirable grade.

 - GRADE 2: There is visible cellulite while standing, but it is not visible when lying.